jloughry/BANCStar/README.md

 underlining (or some other collection of visually distinctive formatting) in the output so it can be displayed as HTML.

-4. Recompile with the appropriate `#define`s to support HTML output.
+4. Recompile with the appropriate `#define` commands to support HTML output.

 Wikipedia page
 --------------